 with a good introductory overview of the paralegal's role and

 Total Program Credits: 90

-*Online students will take the program-specific Eight Skills of the Effective Student. †Online students will take PA 230: Introduction to Legal Technology.
+Online students will take the program-specific Eight Skills of the Effective Student course and PA 230: Introduction to Legal Technology.

 This course introduces students to civil